 Planting Snapdragons in Pots

 The best time of year to grow snapdragons in pots is from early spring to early summer and again in the fall.
-Snapdragons are not well suited to containers in the heat of summer.
+Snapdragons are not well suited to growing in containers in the heat of summer.
 Full sun locations will promote the most prolific blooms.
 They can also tolerate part sun locations.
-Choose a planter with drainage holes that is slightly bigger, both wider and deeper than your plants.
+Choose a planter with drainage holes that is both wider and deeper than your plants.
 Terra cotta, glazed ceramics, and sturdy plastic are all good materials for your planter.

 Best Soil for Snapdragons In Pots

 A good quality, balanced potting mix is the best choice of soil for your snapdragon container.
 You can add clean, rich compost to your potting soil mix to increase the organic material in your pot.
 Do not add rocks to the bottom of the pot, which actually impedes drainage.
 Adding a layer of mulch to the topsoil will help maintain moisture.